Breast cancer awareness: Companies and consumers

 Thousands of breast cancer-themed products are developed and sold each year.
 Some of these items are everyday products that have been repackaged or repositioned to take advantage of cause-related marketing, such as teddy bears, clothing, jewelry, candles, and coffee mugs.
 These blended value objects offer consumers an opportunity to simultaneously buy an object and make a donation to a breast cancer organization.
 Some of these products are produced and/or sold by breast cancer survivors or charities for fundraising purposes, while others are for profits in addition to fundraising.
 Manufacturers also produce products with pink labels or pink ribbon logos to donate a sum of money to support the cause.
 The donation is typically capped so that it is reached after a fixed level of sales, although in some cases the company is providing only free advertising for a selected charity.
 Although advertising costs are rarely disclosed, some companies have been found to spend far more money advertising "pink products" and tie-ins than they donate to charitable organizations supporting research or patients.
 For example, in 2005, 3M spent US$500,000 advertising post-it notes printed with a pink ribbon logo.
-Sales were nearly double what the company expected, but the campaign resulted in a $300,000 donation.
+Sales were nearly double what the company expected, but the campaign resulted in a US$300,000 donation.

 Advertisers and retail consultants have said that because of consumer cynicism, a company can benefit from marketing its support for a cause such as breast cancer awareness only when the company treats that support as "a commitment and not a marketing opportunity".
 Andrew Benett, an executive at Euro RSCG said that because consumers "have become more mindful, more thoughtful, about how they consume, where they consume, why they consume", companies cannot succeed by "just slapping a pink ribbon on a product and [expecting that] people will buy more".
 Pink products have also been condemned as promoting consumerism, materialism, and environmental degradation.
 Critics are also concerned that the ubiquity of pink products may mislead people into thinking that significant progress has been made, and that small, individual actions, like buying a breast cancer-themed product, are sufficient.
 Responding to criticism, Komen CEO Nancy G. Brinker said that corporate promotions enabled the organization to reach new audiences and that "America is built on consumerism.
 To say we shouldn't use it to solve the social ills that confront us doesn't make sense to me".